rubymonsters/ruby-for-beginners/source/08-built_in_classes.md

 These "kinds of things" (objects) cover like 98% of all built-in data types that you'll be using on a day to day basis, i.e. these are being used all over the place.
-There are more, but those are rather exotic, and rarely used.
+There are more data types, but those are rather exotic, and used much less often.

 Numbers and Strings (which is just a strange name for "texts") are some of the most basic "things" that you deal with in Ruby on a regular basis.
 The are also